ethersphere/user-stories/doc/incentives/simulation-and-test-scenarios.md

 Still, they are used mainly for making sure that everything works correctly, and less so for experimentation.
 They should be able to run with a predefined configuration and setup and produce predictable results for verification of correctness.
 They should run as part of smoke test suite in the future.
 If they fail, they signal a problem with the code.

 ### Happy-day scenario
 This is the minimal integration test.
 It runs with a blockchain and a fixed oracle.
 It makes sure that with a fixed set of values, all is OK.

 **Description**: Deploy x nodes, a blockchain and oracles.
 Upload a file, sync, then download from different nodes.
-**Expectation**: No errors (no need to check for values, the *Accounting correctness* simulation already did this) **Restriction**: All nodes should have SWAP enabled and a valid chequebook smart contract deployed.
+**Expectation**: No errors (no need to check for values, the *Accounting correctness* simulation already did this)
+**Restriction**: All nodes should have SWAP enabled and a valid chequebook smart contract deployed.

 ### Failure test
 Test for error scenarios in relation to blockchain and/or oracles.

 **Description**: Deploy x nodes.
-Test different error scenarios: no blockchain, no oracle, no both, wrong addresses, malfunctioning oracles (if makes sense), etc.
+Test different error scenarios: no blockchain and/or no oracle, , wrong addresses, malfunctioning oracles (if makes sense), etc.
 **Expectation**: All error scenarios are handled in predictable and expected ways.
 **Restriction**:

 ### Existing chequebook
-Test that an existing chequebook is indeed loaded if provided **Description**: Deploy x (small amount) nodes.
+Test that an existing chequebook is indeed loaded if provided.

+**Description**: Deploy x (small amount) nodes.
 Deploy chequebooks.
 Upload file, sync, download.
-Shutdown one node.
+Shut down one node.
 Restart it with deployed chequebook.
 **Expectation**: The deployed chequebook is loaded.
 Check integrity of the chequebook.
-**Restriction**: This test may make most sense if there has been some interaction on the chequebook which is being reloaded (a/some cheque, cashing in, etc.)
+**Restriction**: This test may make more sense if there has been some interaction on the chequebook which is being reloaded (a/some cheque, cashing in, etc.)

 ## Experimentation tests
 Experimentation tests are obviously there to be able to experiment with values and observe/analyze the behavior of nodes.